LINWEN607/congregate/customer/famq.md

 This is to prevent triggering any pipelines, either by pipeline schedules or post-import commits.

-On gitlab.com (SaaS) private Runners are preferred to shared ones.
+On GitLab.com, private Runners are preferred to shared ones.

 ## Are all project level features and configurations migrated?